timonoko/nokolis.py/README.md

 Problems with logical falsehood continue.
 Now the symbol guoted "False" is the best bet for the Falsehood, if you are to "comppy" a function.

-New functions: iff, condf and casef, are preferable if your are using those in inside expressions.
+New macros: iff, condf and casef are for the expressions in comppy.
+There is a generic solution but we are not going to implement, because we want this layer to be as 1-to-1 pythonic as possible.